armyofevilrobots/helenplatt.ca/content/art/blackberrycrush.md

 weight: 50
 ---

 Painting created with Golden acrylic paints including copper metallic, and coated with UV varnish.
 Includes 1.25" deep, white wood frame.
-Price does not include shipping.
+Price does not include tax or shipping.